TRUE BLUE PASSION

 Huh, there it is, that music connection.
 Mr. Zimmerman and I are going to do just fine.

 “I have been blessed to be surrounded by amazing food my entire life.
 I wanted my restaurant, True Blue, to reflect the passion and knowledge I’ve accumulated as a chef over the years.
 I wanted it to be all about the food,” says Zimmerman.
-“Completely ingredient driven and entirely focused on flavor and quality ingredients that have their own stories to tell.”
+“Completely ingredient-driven and entirely focused on flavor and quality ingredients that have their own stories to tell.”

-“I took new potatoes and cooked them in our own rendered beef fat, I added some sea salt and ground pepper and then chucked in a handful of mixed, fresh herbs that I flash fried.
+“I took new potatoes and cooked them in our own rendered beef fat.
+I added some sea salt and ground pepper and then chucked in a handful of mixed, fresh herbs that I flash-fried.
 Simple, not flashy.
 He was like, ‘Oh wow, I don’t think I’ve ever tasted potatoes like this before.’”

 “The other side of the True Blue concept, was the idea of having a neighborhood butcher, which almost doesn’t exist anymore,” says Zimmerman.
 “How do you have that conversation about different cuts of meat?
 What makes one cut more special than the other?
-How do you cook it to get the best expression of flavor from it?”
+How do you cook it to get the best flavor expression from it?”

 Zimmerman wanted to start that conversation with his diners.

 Even the True Blue servers are prepped at being able to have those conversations, answer the questions and offer up tips.
 Tips like frying steak in beef fat and finishing it off with crunchy Maldon sea salt.
-Conversations about choosing ribeye, because it has the most flavor, but also knowing that there are three different cuts on a ribeye and why all three will offer up a totally different eating experience.
+Conversations about choosing ribeye because it has the most flavor, but also knowing that there are three different cuts on a ribeye and why all three will offer up a totally different eating experience.